 Another tool to determine if an asset is being properly utilized is the calendar template which can allow a fleet manager to monitor the activity of a vehicle or a piece of equipment.
 Unauthorized vehicle or asset use can result in a great deal of loss in both fuel and increase vehicle usage time.

 A valuable aspect of the calendar is to determine when a vehicle is going to be scheduled for maintenance based on the equipment manufacturer’s recommended hours of operation intervals, or an OEM’s recommendations based on mileage.
 Having a part of a fleet go down for unplanned maintenance results in a loss of both time and revenue, and conversely planning for maintenance can result in lower repair costs.
+An example calendar template from Teletrac Navman DIRECTOR is below.

 When a fleet is stationary for either the night or during the off-season, it can be vulnerable to threats of theft or unauthorized usage.
 GPS tracking enables passive monitoring of a dormant fleet, alerting the monitoring staff to unauthorized movement.
 In many cases of theft, a fleet manger will be alerted within minutes and be able to contact the authorities with an accurate location of the vehicle.